ITboo/CRUD-API/README.md

 # Simple CRUD API
 ## using Node.js with no framework

-1. Description
-2. How to install
-3. How to run
-4. Tests
-5. Multi mode

 ### 1. Description
 Made as a part of [RS School](https://rs.school/nodejs/) Node.js Course ([task link](https://github.com/AlreadyBored/nodejs-assignments/blob/main/assignments/crud-api/assignment.md))